raheenjw/ML-Projects/Diabetes Onset Prediction/README.md

 In particular, all patients here are females at least 21 years old of Pima Indian heritage.
 The dataset  can be downloaded from Kaggle: https://www.kaggle.com/uciml/pima-indians-diabetes-database

-We have 768 instances and the following 8 attributes:
+In this dataset we have 768 instances and the following 8 attributes:
 - Number of times pregnant
 - Glucose concentration
 - Diastolic blood pressure in mm Hg
 - Triceps skin fold thickness in mm
 - 2-Hour serum insulin in mu U/ml
 - Body mass index measured as weight in kg/(height in m)^2
-- Diabetes pedigree function (pedi)
+- Diabetes pedigree function
-- Age in years (age)
+- Age in years